patrickfrey/mewa/doc/tutorial.md

 Define atomic and structure constants in the source.

 ##### Structures, e.g. Initializer Lists
 A structure has a list of type/constructor pairs as constructor.
 This resembles the parameter list of a function and that's what it is.
 For recursive initialization of objects from initializer lists, we declare a reduction from the type constexprStructureType to any object beeing initializable by a contant structure.
-The constructor is using the typedb to find a matching constructor with this list matching as parameter list.
-If it fails the constructor returns *nil* to indicate that it failed and that the solution relying on this reduction should be dropped.
+The constructor is using the typedb to find a _ctor_ type with this list matching as parameter list.
+If it fails the constructor function returns *nil* to indicate that it failed and that the solution relying on this reduction should be dropped.
 This kind of enveloping helps us to map initializer lists recursively.
 ```Lua
 function typesystem.constant( node, decl)
 	local typeId = scalarTypeMap[ decl]